SCasanova/f1dataR/cran-comments.md

 ## Resubmission

-This is a minor update to mirror upstream API changes.
+This is a version number update to change upstream API source.
+No functions change operation but documentation change is included in the update.

-Some new functions are added.

-An internal data set is removed (the API now provides this data in a more up-to-date fashion).

-This change also removes the `usethis` package from Suggests (it was only incorrectly included for building the internal data set) and updates the minimum R version to 3.5.0 (reflecting required package minimums).
+Minor other bugfixes are included.